DNC speaker schedule remains unknown, but some names are emerging

 Former President Bill Clinton

-According to NBC News and other reports, Clinton will address delegates in Chicago during the convention, but the exact time has not yet been locked in.
+According to reports, Clinton will address delegates in Chicago on Wednesday night before Walz's speech.

 Clinton, the party’s nominee for the presidency in 2016, will address the convention during the week, according to NBC News.
 Clinton had sought to become the first woman ever elected to the presidency, but will now speak in support of Harris’ attempt to do so in the 2024 election.